alec-horwitz/AsiteBimMappingTool/README.md

  "N:/some/path/filename.exstension" you will get an error message saying that it can't find the file.

--If the line has "_Header_Row_Num:" you must specify what row, in the spreadsheet the program should start reading in the data from.
+* If the line has "_Header_Row_Num:" you must specify what row, in the spreadsheet the program should start reading in the data from.
 For example if there's a header on row 1 for the title of the document and a header on row 2 for the names of each row and the first of the data you want read in is on row 3 you would type "2" after "_Row_Num:" in the form "_Row_Num: 2".
 If you enter the number 0 for these lines this program will attempt to find the the header rows automatically.

--If the line has "_Col_Num:" you must specify what column, in the spreadsheet the program should be reading in data from.
+* If the line has "_Col_Num:" you must specify what column, in the spreadsheet the program should be reading in data from.
 For example if in the BIM prequalification listing the Company IDs were in column 4 then you would type "4" after the line "BIM_ID_Col_Num:" in the form "BIM_ID_Col_Num: 4".
 If you enter the number 0 for these lines this program will attempt to find the the column numbers automatically.

--If the line is "Translation_Delimiter:" enter what you want the delimiter to be between the Bim statuses if there are more than one Bim statuses that translate to just one Asite status.
+* If the line is "Translation_Delimiter:" enter what you want the delimiter to be between the Bim statuses if there are more than one Bim statuses that translate to just one Asite status.
 For example if in your translation .txt(this will be covered later on in detail) file you have a line like: